carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 # Kittens and Elephants
-Maybe you think we have being coy, but here is where we acknowledge the 800-pound elephant in the room.
+Maybe you think we have been being coy, but here is where we acknowledge the 800-pound elephant in the room.
 Twitter is not all kittens and rainbows.
 As we all know, hashtag- #rainbow will lead us into LGBTQ-issues.
 We've already told you that twarc was born of the Black Lives Matter movement.